kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-my-rights.md

 ## Callback response

-Resolves to an array of `JSON` objects.
+Resolves to an array of rights.